Zerotistic/zerotistic.blog/_posts/2023-09-25-binary-ninja-zero-to-hero-1.md

 ### Bonus
 - Binja supports custom UI themes, allowing anyone to customize their working environment.
 - Binja supports the use of the [BinSync](https://github.com/binsync/binsync) plugin, a collaborative reversing tool built on the Git versioning system.
 This plugin allows for fine-grained reverse engineering collaboration across different decompilers.
-- [Binary Ninja Cloud](https://cloud.binary.ninja/) is available for free, although there are some functional limitations (API, plugins not available, etc. are also available).
+- [Binary Ninja Cloud](https://cloud.binary.ninja/) is available for free, although there are some functional limitations (API, plugins, etc. are not available).

 ## Basic usage
 In this section, I will showcase all of the major and basic utilities at your disposition, as well as give you their shortcut and tips if I have any.
 This can be from swiftly moving from one function to another to simply renaming a variable.